castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 Introduction
 ------------

-Choosing to use a database is the first step, the next part is harder, how to arrange all the pieces of data you need into tables, to optimise the performance of inserting and retrieving data.
-There is no perfect answer, as it will always depend on the uses your application will make of it.
+Choosing to use a database is the first step.
+The next part is harder; you must arrange all the pieces of data you need into tables, to optimise the performance of inserting and retrieving data.
+There is no perfect design, as the database will always depend on the uses your application will make of it.
 We'll show some techniques on how to consider your data and its uses, and divide it into tables and related tables.
 We'll also touch on some formal definitions, and show some places to get some more help if you're still stuck.

 We are using the example of writing a blogging software or website throughout this book.
 This example is chosen as hopefully all readers